korAPUcard/modular_electronics/README.md

 ### Description
 This MOD will add variable portable devices and stationary machines.
 Most devices will require the power.
-Commonly used Forge Energy(FE).
+Commonly used Forge Energy(FE). but mostly used Joules(Mekanism).
-But the mod is based on Mekanism.
-So default power unit is Joules.
+This mod works based on Mekanism and CC.

 **It's still in development.**